mschmidty/bio_notes/r/_posts/2018-11-20-classifying_high_res_aerial_images.md

 ### Get Values From Raster
 I will need to run this step through again to make sure it is correct.
 For some reason when the aerial raster is clipped to the geometry of the training polygons, all of the clipped out cells remain as NAs (as far as I konw there is no way around this).
 To run random forests you need to remove the NAs.
 Removing the NAs took up almost all of my computers memory.
 I eventually got it to work, by removing everything in memory and then running the `filter(train_table2, !is.na(class))` I believe, but I can't quite remember.
 To do this, I may have needed to save the `train_table` as a RDS and then re-load it after restarting R so that the machines memory was clean.
+I'll update once I run this part again, it just takes so long (45min to an hour) I didn't have time to run it twice.
 ```r
 train_table<-getValues(train_brick) ## Takes a lot of time
 saveRDS(train_table, "data/train_table2.rds")